aschuet/IncrementalGAN/README.md

 ### Evaluate

 Similarly, check "eval_increment.py" for GPU settings.
-You will also need to provide testing epoch as an argument "--epoch <num>".
+You will also need to provide testing epoch as an argument "--epoch &lt;<num>&gt;".
 After that you can call "python eval_increment.py".

 ### Acknowledgements